This is totally easy. I promise.

 1 tsp good quality coarse sea salt (I used Himalayan Pink Salt)

 Add the beer to a pot over high heat.
 Reduce by half (about 1/2 cup remaining), stirring frequently.
-Remove from heat, add 8 ounces of chocolate, stir until smooth and melted.
+Remove from heat, break the 8 wt ounce of chocolate into chunks, stir until smooth and melted.

 Allow to cool to room temperature.
 Cover and refrigerate until set, about 2 hours.